 - Reduce or remove “white foods,” sugars, white flour and milk.

 - Food should nourish our bodies: vary high quality proteins, carbohydrates and fats.

 - Eat plants: fruits and vegetables are complex carbohydrates.

-- Eliminate trans fats.
+- Eliminate trans fats and vegetable oils.

 - Include good fat sources like cold water fish, nuts, seeds and vegetables that supply essential 0mega-3 fats.